+Our education system is based upon the principle of inclusion.
+All students deserve the opportunity to have equal access to opportunities and resources that will allow them to succeed as learners.
+Our ongoing commitment is to provide the structures and support the individual student needs to foster their growth, while encouraging integration and full participation, and building independence as defined for each student based on their strengths and needs.
 The Service Delivery Model of the Ottawa-Carleton District School Board is based on a continuum of programs and services with placement options ranging from regular class with special education resource support to specialized program class placements and special education schools.
-Our goal is to strive to help every student meet their full potential, while fostering the highest level of independence possible for each student.
-We work with parents / guardians and district staff to determine the placement that best meets the student's needs, whether that is in a regular classroom, or for some students, in a specialized program class.
-Specialized program class locations are based on a geographically defined catchment area and designated schools.
-We value collaboration and consultation with parents / guardians to best understand the strengths and needs of each learner.
+Our goal is to help every student meet their full potential, while fostering the highest level of inclusion and independence possible for each student.
+We collaborate with parents / guardians and district staff to be inclusive of all learners in regular classroom settings.
+Tiered interventions are used to support students if difficulties arise.
+These supports are intended to be considered with the support of a multidisciplinary team and the full participation of the student and parent / guardian.
+In some cases, a specialized program class may be considered as an option to meet the specific needs of the student.
+Specialized program class locations are based on a geographically defined catchment area in designated schools.
+We value collaboration and participation of parents / guardians and the student themself to best understand the strengths and needs of each learner.
+Although specialized program classes exist, IEPs act as a tool to customize supports, strategies and interventions each student may need to access the curriculum.